ErGovindthakur/DSA_With_CPP/8_Pointers/Pointers.md

 .
 If you pass variables directly → function gets a copy.
 .
 If you pass pointers → function can modify the original value.

+### 7. Dynamic Memory with Pointers
+.
+We can create memory at runtime (not fixed like arrays).